pgadmin-org/pgadmin4/docs/en_US/code-snippet.rst

             It is a base class for database connection.
 A different connection drive must implement this to expose abstract methods for this server.

-            General idea is to create a wrapper around the actaul driver implementation.
+            General idea is to create a wrapper around the actual driver implementation.
 It will be instantiated by the driver factory basically.
 And, they should not be instantiated directly.